arnovb-github/PoshCommence/readme.md

 `Resolve-CmcFilter [-Category] <string> [-Filter] <ICursorFilter> [<CommonParameters>]`

-This will tell you if the filter *technically* works on the specified category (as in: Commence accepts this filter as valid, regardless of results).
+This will tell you if Commence accepts the filter as valid, regardless of results.
 Using this cmdlet in a production environment is not recommended, because it is very resource-expensive.

 ## Getting values from a single field ##
 There is also the `Get-CmcFieldValue` cmdlet.
 It is like the baby brother of `Get-CmcFieldValues` (note the singular vs plural).
 You would use it when you quickly want to get the values of a single field, without the overhead that `Get-CmcFieldValues` creates.
 It only supports direct fields, and does not support filtering or THIDs.
 It does support using views, so you can still use filters, just set them in Commence.